nema-systems/enema/docs/data-layer-requirements.md

 ### Trees and Views
 - **ReqTree**: A workspace-scoped requirement tree structure containing requirements directly, with metadata (JSONB field reserved for future use)
-- **Component**: A workspace-scoped curated view of a ReqTree with explicitly selected requirements and parameters via junction tables, includes description, rules, sharing controls, and metadata (JSONB field reserved for future use)
+- **Module**: A workspace-scoped curated view of a ReqTree with explicitly selected requirements and parameters via junction tables, includes description, rules, sharing controls, and metadata (JSONB field reserved for future use)
-- **Component Sharing**: Components have a shared flag - if false, only available to owning project
+- **Module Sharing**: Modules have a shared flag - if false, only available to owning product
-- **Component Rules**: Components have a rules field for filtering and business logic
+- **Module Rules**: Modules have a rules field for filtering and business logic
 - **Abstract Trees**: A ReqTree is abstract if it contains any abstract requirements (computed, not stored)

 ### Views and Selection
 - **Tags**: Workspace-scoped entities associated with requirements, parameters, and test cases for organizational filtering
-- **Component Selection**: Uses junction tables to explicitly select which requirements and parameters are included in the component view
+- **Module Selection**: Uses junction tables to explicitly select which requirements and parameters are included in the module view
-- **Component Rules**: String field containing business logic and validation rules for the view
+- **Module Rules**: String field containing business logic and validation rules for the view
-- **Component Requirement Selection**: Component explicitly associates with specific requirements via COMPONENTREQ junction table
+- **Module Requirement Selection**: Module explicitly associates with specific requirements via COMPONENTREQ junction table
-- **Component Parameter Selection**: Component explicitly associates with specific parameters via COMPONENTPARAM junction table
+- **Module Parameter Selection**: Module explicitly associates with specific parameters via COMPONENTPARAM junction table
-- **Alternative Selection**: Component must select exactly one parameter from each group_id for concrete views
+- **Alternative Selection**: Module must select exactly one parameter from each group_id for concrete views

 ### Versioning and Releases
 - **Requirement Versioning**: Each REQ table row represents a version with associated user (revision author) and version number